-Very few sewing machine repair businesses can boast over 3 decades of continued service like Findlay Sewing Center can.
-We have the knowledge and expertise to accurately determine your repair needs and get the job done right.
+Very few sewing machine repair businesses can boast over 3 decades of continued service like Findlay Sewing Center.
+We have the knowledge and expertise to accurately determine your repair needs to get the job done right.

 Your service/repair begins with a FREE ESTIMATE.
 The techs at Findlay Sewing Center are open and honest with you about the repairs you need and the price involved.
 Please call our store at 419-422-5812 for more information on service and repair or bring in your machine.